 Your Google Chromebook has a keyboard shortcut to take screenshots.
-You can use Ctrl + Show windows key combination to take screenshots.
+For example, you can use Ctrl + Show windows key combination to take a Chromebook screenshot.

 In this article, we will show you how to use this snipping tool on Chromebook.

 Use the keyboard shortcut CTRL + WINDOWS SWITCHER to take a full-screen screenshot.

 The window switcher key is typically the fifth key on your Chromebook keyboard (F5).